 Get Your Financing Sorted First

 You can’t afford to wait days for mortgage approval when you need to make an offer.
-Get pre-approved before you start seriously house hunting.
+Get a full underwrite approval before you start seriously house hunting.

 Consider Pre-Offer Inspections